Master of Applied Science

 "MAppSc" and "MApplSc" degrees are conferred in Australia and New Zealand for a wider variety of professional studies, to include practitioner fields outside of engineering.

-"MASc" is conferred in at least fifteen North American universities: Ontario Tech University,Arizona State University, University of British Columbia, Dalhousie University, Delta State University, University of Delaware, University of Nebraska, Carleton University, University of Denver, University of Guelph, Memorial University of Newfoundland, Concordia University, University of Toronto, Toronto Metropolitan University, McMaster University, Queen's University, University of Victoria, University of Waterloo, York University, École de technologie supérieure, and Université de Montréal, in the more expansive manner of Australia and New Zealand.
+"MASc" is conferred in at least fifteen North American universities: Ontario Tech University,Arizona State University, University of British Columbia, Dalhousie University, Delta State University, University of Delaware, University of Nebraska–Lincoln, Carleton University, University of Denver, University of Guelph, Memorial University of Newfoundland, Concordia University, University of Toronto, Toronto Metropolitan University, McMaster University, Queen's University, University of Victoria, University of Waterloo, York University, École de technologie supérieure, Université de Montréal, and Université de Sherbrooke, in the more expansive manner of Australia and New Zealand.

 "MESc" is conferred at The University of Western Ontario, although the degree is equivalent to the MASc.